JD156480/CC2511-Labs-2/milling_2/readme.md

-# milling_basic
+# milling_2

-`milling_basic` is a Raspberry Pi Pico firmware project for the CC2511 2026 milling-machine board.
+`milling_2` is a Raspberry Pi Pico firmware project for the CC2511 2026 milling-machine board.

 The project includes a header file `mmhal.h`, which declares a hardware access layer (HAL) which should be used in the project.